 Here are some guidelines to formalize your orientations with 8 questions that we ask our partners:

-These questions are not exhaustive, the specificities of your company must be taken into account.
-You might as well be prepared for your employees' questions.
+These questions are not exhaustive, and your company's specific needs must be taken into account.
+It's best to be prepared for your employees' questions.
+We have dedicated a full page to defining the guidelines of your internal career development strategy.

 The internal mobility interview